dareneiri/positconf2023/01-Introduction.md

   print(paste0("Starting loop.
 The value of i is ", i)) modulo_result <- i%%2
   if (modulo_result == 0) {

     print("Variable i is an EVEN number")
     # proceed to do some additional steps here
     tryCatch(
       #let's try to take the log
       print(paste("The log of i is: ", log(i)))
       , warning = function(w) {

         #print error message
         print(paste0("Uh oh.
 Something went wrong.
-Is i a negative number?:", w)) }
+Is i a negative number?:", w))

+        #do something else instead if warning is triggered
+      }

     )